Universities have a vital role to play in helping the North East economy recover from the coronavirus pandemic.

 The work being delivered by North East universities is supporting new and existing businesses to innovate and grow, and shaping and supporting a more sustainable and inclusive economy.

 Durham University, Newcastle University, Northumbria University, University of Sunderland and Teesside University are all members of the North East COVID-19 Economic Response Group, which was established by the North East Local Enterprise Partnership at the beginning of the coronavirus pandemic to provide business resilience and ensure a collective response to the economic impact of COVID-19 on the North East economy.

-To find out more about START UP, visit www.ncl.ac.uk.
+To find out more about Network-H2, visit www.net-zero-research.co.uk.